makrai/notes/kratzer88-stage-level-individual-level-pred.md

 Within a Davldsonian

-fr�mework, the latter proposal would require that Individual-level predicates have a Davtdsonian argument (an eventuality argument),
+framework, the latter proposal would require that Individual-level predicates have a Davtdsonian argument (an eventuality argument),

 https://scholarworks.umass.edu/umop/vol12/iss1/10